 Today, the organization has a volunteer board of twelve people and four full-time and two part-time employees.
 The board consists of neighborhood residents, merchants, and business people as it always has a hardworking group that has the interest of the neighborhood as their highest priority.

-It is clear that our efforts have resulted in tangible improvement in our business district during the past 30 years.
+It is clear that our efforts have resulted in tangible improvement in our business district over the years.
 We have developed an organized approach to helping the businesses and residents take advantage of programs that will continue our success and growth for many years to come.
 Our efforts include strategic planning, creative marketing, and careful use of available resources that aid in our mission.
 This approach has enabled us to build an efficient organization and provide superior service to our community.

 It is appropriate to conclude this brief history by expressing the deep gratitude we feel toward the many people who contribute to the success of Kamm's Corners through membership in our organization as business members or as Friends of Kamms Corners.
 We know they share our pride.
 We have come a long way together.
 With the continued support of Councilman Martin J. Keane and the City of Cleveland, we believe the best is yet to come!